sartography/spiffworkflow-backend/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Spiff Workflow Webapp* is free and open source software.
+Distributed under the terms of the `MIT license`_, *Spiffworkflow Backend* is free and open source software.

 Issues